Kavekha/srrl/book/src/design.md

 # Challenge
 Missions will be harder and harder if the player is looking for Reputation or money, and require more preparation and exit plans.
 As the player does missions, a lot of heat will come on them since any target may want to exact vengeance or show the world that you can't take on them.
+Betrayal may happens if relationships are not taken care of.